-Answer: Today there exists two major classes of animals that eat meat.
+Answer: There exists two major classes of animals that eat meat.
 The first, called omnivores (e.g. bears), live off a mix of both flesh and plant based food sources.
 The second class of animals, called carnivores (e.g. lions, tigers, snakes, etc.), solely or primarily consume flesh as the main part of their diet.

 Scripture clearly states that God did not require animals (and even humans) to ingest meat as part of their diets.
 All living things were commanded to eat only plant-based foods for their daily sustenance (Genesis 1:29 - 30).

 God did not create beasts to be predators and eat each other.
 He did not create beasts that needed to hunt down, kill, tear up and devour their fellow creatures.
 He brought everything into existence in a state of perfection.
 This perfection is based on his way of life, which is founded on selfless love for others (1John 4:8).
 In the Garden of Eden he states that everything brought into existence was "exceedingly good" (Genesis 1:31).

 This perfection manifested itself when, before sin entered the world, Adam was blessed with the task of naming all land-based creatures including birds (Genesis 2:19).
 There is no indication that any lion, bear, or other present day carnivores tried to attack or kill him during this process.
 All life was gentle and docile.